Truth1984/tasklanguage/readme.md

 <summary>Past updates</summary>
   <pre>
 {
+  "2.0.1": add "this" binding
-  "1.8.2": add ADDLookupCommand, change LABOR to accept both string and function "1.7.5": add previousResult
+  "2.0.0": fix undefined error, ADDLookupCommand and ADDLookup can now be destructured "1.8.2": add ADDLookupCommand, change LABOR to accept both string and function "1.7.5": add previousResult
   "1.7.4": save the MEMORY if error were catched